rolandsoh96/driver-location-service/README.md

 2. Implement a POST `/location` endpoint to ingest driver location updates.
 3. Store updates in MongoDB, cache in Redis, provide a GET `/location` endpoint, and support optional historical tracking via GET `/location/history`.

 The solution is production-ready, leveraging dependency injection, robust error handling, and TypeScript’s type safety.
 It is optimized for high-frequency updates (100 updates, \~2 requests/second) and scalable to 10,000–100,000 drivers.
-Tools include NestJS, MongoDB, Redis, Docker, Prettier, ESLint, and Jest/Supertest for optional unit tests.

 ## Features